 Use of an ALPR is restricted to the purposes outlined below.
 Department members shall not use, or allow others to use, the equipment or database records for any unauthorized purpose.
 No member shall use or deploy ALPR systems for reasons other than the following official law enforcement purposes:

-To locate vehicles or license plates associated with active police investigations, including searches for missing people and individuals wanted for violations of local, state or federal law.
+To locate vehicles or license plates associated with court orders or active police investigations of felonies or escalating misdemeanors, including searches for missing people and individuals wanted for violations of local, state or federal law.

-o assist in canvassing areas surrounding to capture license plates that may be connected to crime scenes.
+To assist in canvassing areas surrounding felonies and escalating misdemeanors to capture license plates that may be connected to crime scenes.

 To assist in response to known threats to critical infrastructure and dignitary motorcade routes.